 Originally from Iowa City, IA, Eleanor now resides in Rabat, Morocco, where she is a math and ESL teacher and college counselor at the Addictest Center.
 Previously, Eleanor worked at the Outdoor Academy in Pisgah Forest, NC, as a resident wilderness educator.
 She’s also been an outdoor educator at Chewonki in Maine, where she led backpacking and canoeing trips.
 In college, Eleanor spent a few summers as a counselor at Camp Tanglefoot, a Girl Scout camp in her home state, and worked as a trip leader for Bowdoin’s outing club.
 Fun fact: Eleanor can speak French and Arabic!
-She joins Adventure Treks for her first season as an instructor.

 - Education: Bowdoin College, bachelor’s degree in mathematics